At Susie’s Place Child Advocacy Center, we play a critical role in the investigation of child abuse and neglect.

-- Founded Officer Teddy (1988) – providing a Teddy Bear to each child victim of alleged abuse or neglect, rape victims, and children traumatized by domestic violence.
+- Founded Officer Teddy 1988, providing a teddy bear to each child victim of reported abuse or neglect, rape victims, and children traumatized by domestic violence.

-- Founded Teach-a-Bodies Program – Offering Good Touch/Bad Touch programming in schools, churches, and local hospitals.
-Countless child molestation investigations resulting in numerous convictions.
+- Founded Teach-a-Bodies Program, offering Good Touch/Bad Touch programming in schools, churches, and local hospitals.
+The program spurred countless child molestation investigations resulting in numerous convictions.